-“In 1804, President Thomas Jefferson decreed that the seventy-mile stretch extending along the southern shore of Lake Ontario from Oak Orchard to Sodus Bay, would become an official port district, centered at the juncture of Genesee River and the lake.
-Ships entering the port were originally guided by either a torch on a large pilot tree or a lamp atop one of the region’s early hotels.
+According to lighthousefriends.org, in 1804, President Thomas Jefferson established a seventy-mile port district along the southern shore of Lake Ontario, from Oak Orchard to Sodus Bay, centered at the intersection of Genesee River and the lake.
+Initially, ships entering the port were guided by a torch on a large pilot tree or a lamp atop one of the early hotels in the region.
+However, the sandbars at the marshy river entrance posed challenges to ship traffic, so in 1829, two 2,600-foot-long piers were built at the river’s mouth, spaced about 360 feet apart.
+As land filled in around the piers, the river’s entrance shifted northward, away from the lighthouse, leading to considerations for alternative lighting options for the port.

-Also fascinating is the story of how the Charlotte community rallied to save the lighthouse from destruction when the Federal Government abandoned it in the 1980s.
+On the tour, you will hear the fascinating story of how the Charlotte community rallied to save the lighthouse from destruction when the Federal Government abandoned it in the 1980s.
+The tour guides are knowledgeable and passionate about telling the light’s story.

 You can climb the tower